astral-sh/uv/README.md

 uv supports and is tested against Python 3.8, 3.9, 3.10, 3.11, and 3.12.

+## Custom CA Certificates

+`uv` supports custom CA certificates (such as those needed by corporate proxies) by utilizing the system's trust store.
+To ensure this works out of the box, ensure your certificates are added to the system's trust store.

+If a direct path to the certificate is required (e.g., in CI), set the `SSL_CERT_FILE` environment variable to the path of the certificate bundle, to instruct `uv` to use that file instead of the system's trust store.

 ## Acknowledgements

 uv's dependency resolver uses [PubGrub](https://github.com/pubgrub-rs/pubgrub) under the hood.